 1. Get out on the water

 The keys are mostly known for water activities.
 Things like snorkeling, boating, sport fishing, diving, kiteboarding, or kayaking are popular activities.
 If you don’t have your own boat you can hire a charter that can take you on a private fishing, snorkeling, or diving trip.

 This can run you several hundred dollars to a few thousand dollars depending on the type and length of the activity.
 For those trying to stretch their budget, you can join a more economical group tour.

-Manatees and Mangroves Tour in Key Largo: This guided tour will ensure you don’t get lost (like we did) and help you better understand the ecosystem you’re paddling through.
+🌊 Mangroves Kayak Tour in Geiger Key: This guided eco-tour will ensure you don’t get lost (like we did) and help you better understand the mangrove ecosystem you’re paddling through.

 In the video below we got out on the water during our stay at John Pennekamp State Park (snorkeling and paddling) and had a blast!

 If you’re going to spend an extended period of time in the Florida Keys we highly recommend investing in your own inflatable kayak or stand-up paddle board.
 If you take them out just two times they will have more than paid for themselves compared to renting.

 Many visitors are actually surprised to learn that unlike most other parts of Florida with expansive stretches of beaches, the Florida Keys doesn’t have many beaches.